A

 Bogland: Seamus Healey

-Booth led boldly with his big bass drum ("General William Booth Enters Into Heaven"): Vachel Lindsay
+Booth led boldly with his big bass drum ("General William Booth Enters into Heaven"): Vachel Lindsay

 Bored: Margaret Atwood